How to rebuild a gothic cathedral

 After protecting the building's remains, restoration teams will begin assessing the level of damage.
 The vault appears to be only partially damaged, but the stonework could be more compromised than it appears.

 High temperatures can change the chemical nature of limestone, Foyle said, with the resulting calcification potentially weakening the structure.
-And pouring cold water onto hot stone -- as will have inevitably happened as firefighters tackled the blaze -- can caused thermal shocks that may have cracked parts of the cathedral's stonework.
+And pouring cold water onto hot stone -- as will have inevitably happened as firefighters tackled the blaze -- can cause thermal shocks that may have cracked parts of the cathedral's stonework.

 An army of archaeologists